jlaua2/CS351--Group-12/README.md

 **Q7: Where will you deploy your project (e.g., Heroku, AWS, Render)?
 How will you manage environment variables and secrets during deployment?**

-I plan to deploy on Render.
+We plan to deploy on Render.
 Environment variables and secrets will be managed using the platform’s built-in secret manager

 **Q8: How will you ensure your deployment is reliable and easy to update?**